dk0009-pv/SCT_WD_4/README.md

 A modern, responsive, and fully functional To-Do Web Application built using React, Vite, JavaScript, and Tailwind CSS as part of the SkillCraft Technology Web Development Internship — Task 04.

-TaskFlow Pro helps users create, organize, edit, filter, schedule, and manage daily tasks through a clean, intuitive, and productivity-focused interface.
+TaskFlow helps users create, organize, edit, filter, schedule, and manage daily tasks through a clean, intuitive, and productivity-focused interface.

 ---

 ## Overview

-TaskFlow Pro is a productivity-focused task management application that enables users to:
+TaskFlow is a productivity-focused task management application that enables users to:

 * Create and manage tasks
 * Organize tasks into categories